Does your baby take (frustratingly) short naps? As in baby only naps 30 minutes at a time?

 Your pre-nap calming routine should be similar to what you do at bedtime.
 Because it’s familiar, this signals to your baby that it’s time to relax and sleep.

 Take a few elements from your bedtime routine and incorporate them into a short, relaxing pre-nap routine.
-(Dim the lights, put on a sleep sack, read a quick book and sing a lullaby.)
 Your little one will recognize this familiar pattern and understand that sleep follows.

 Step 6: Keep your baby’s nap schedule consistent